LogicalShark/wordvec/README.md

 ## Included Examples:
 `model/` includes models for Super Mario, League of Legends, The Office (TV), Star Wars, Danganronpa, and Hollow Knight

-`list/` includes some characters from these examples to plot
+`list/` includes some names from these examples to plot

 `text/` includes xml dumps from the smaller wikis